January 26, 2021

 Mothers placing their children for adoption often face many challenges along the way.
 One of the greatest obstacles can be inaccurately perceiving adoption as abandonment.
-But mothers who place their children for adoption are not abandoning their children.
+But mothers who make an adoption plan for their children are not abandoning their children.
 Rather, they are exemplifying the sacrificial love of Christ on the Cross in choosing to do what is best for their children, even at great cost to themselves.
 Like Christ, they pour out their bodies and souls for the sake of another.
 The Letter to the Hebrews reminds us that, in the face of fears and trials, we can “hold fast to the hope that lies before us.
 This we have as an anchor of the soul, sure and firm” (Heb 6:18-19).
-We pray that all mothers considering adoption would be filled with “the peace of God that surpasses all understanding” (Phil 4:7) and see the beauty of their sacrifice.
+We pray that each expectant mother choosing adoption will be filled with “the peace of God that surpasses all understanding” (Phil 4:7) as she makes a loving choice for her child.
 Let us all cling fast to the anchor of hope, for we have received “a spirit of adoption, through which we cry, ‘Abba, Father!’”
 (Rom 8:15).

 Acts of Reparation